 So…We are down to the Final Four and as usual, it’s not who anyone predicted.
-This tournament has had some huge upsets, the largest of which was probably the 2nd seeded dynasty team, Duke being defeated by 1st time tournament team and 14th seed, Mercer.
-My favourite’s, the Wichita State Shockers were finally defeated after a 34-0 season ,in their 2nd round by 8th seed Kentucky and all that are left of the top 12 teams I covered in the last article, are the Florida Gators and the Wisconsin Badgers.
+This tournament has had some huge upsets, the largest of which was probably the 2nd seeded dynasty team, Duke being defeated by 1st time tournament team, and 14th seed, Mercer.
+My favourite’s, the Wichita State Shockers were finally defeated after a 34-0 season in their 2nd round, by 8th seed Kentucky, and the only teams left of the top 12 teams I covered in the last article, are the Florida Gators and the Wisconsin Badgers.

 Without further ado…

-Florida has a great couple of mascotsnamed named Albert and Aberta.
-They are alligators and should be given extra points as they are the only male/female pairing this year.
+Florida has a great couple of mascots named named Albert and Alberta.
+They are alligators, and should be given extra points as they are the only male/female pairing this year.
 Actually, I think Alberta might just be the only female mascot in the tournament.
 So they are very equal opportunity.
 They are also a very charmingpair – check this out.

-What a lovely pair!
-But don’t underestimate them, they can be very scary and intimidating too…like here in logo form Albert doesn’t seem cute at all.
+But don’t underestimate them, they can be very scary and intimidating too…like here in logo form, Albert doesn’t seem cute at all.

 And did I mention that they do magic??

 But Albert and Alberta may be at a disadvantage, because the University of Connecticut has a REAL HUSKY PUPPY as their mascot.
 It’s not Florida’s fault really, its much harder to keep an alligator on campus, but still.
 This is Jonathon XIV and he is very cute indeed.
 Jonathon is just under a year old and is cared for predominantly by ten students on the mascot committee.